Nigel Farage: I'm a Celebrity... Get Me Out of Here!

-In November 2023, it was announced that Farage would appear on the twenty-third series of the UK reality TV programme I'm a Celebrity...Get Me Out of Here!.
+In November 2023, Farage appeared on the twenty-third series of the UK reality TV programme I'm a Celebrity...Get Me Out of Here!.
 The Independent reported that ITV offered Farage a fee of up to £1.5 million to take part, which would make him the highest paid contestant to date, in the history of the show.
+Farage finished in third place.